tibetduman/uncountable-frontend/README.md

 (3) To run the dev environment execute: npm run dev
     After which you can access the website on: [local](http://localhost:3000/) (4) To run the build environment execute: npm run build

+Experiments: Inputs: 10000s Outputs: 100s

+Milloins of experiments:
+    A single experiment: Usually has 30ish inputs with 10 outputs

+Experiments Table:
+    Too many columns 10^5
+    We would have too many Null entries in the rows

+Outputs table: (100s of columns)
+    Rows are experiments that have this specific output as non null

+Inputs table: (too many columns)

+Experiments, Inputs, Outputs

+Column: paramID, bool input?, experimentID (the parameter belongs to), value Each row: specfic input or output parameter

+ParameterName Table:
+    Columns: ID (unique), paramName